Florence has so much art in its churches–of such high quality– that you almost don’t need to pay for museums.

 I walked out of the church full of Stendhal Syndrome— overcome and asking myself, how do the Florentines handle being surrounded by so much art?
 I mean, I’d just had a Christmas feast of art and it was only ten in the morning.

-This was to happen again the afternoon and again that night as I made my rounds of the city, ducking into cloisters, biking over the bridges, witnessing live opera singing twice in one day…
+This was to happen again that afternoon and again that night as I made my rounds of the city, ducking into cloisters, biking over the bridges, witnessing live opera singing twice in one day…